-GRTV News Weekly is a news program produced by the Gila River Indian News in conjunction with Gila River Broadcasting Corporation and Edit Box Productions, and broadcast throughout the Gila River Indian Community on GRBC, the first ever Native-owned and operated low power television station.
+GRTV News is a news program produced by the Gila River Indian News in conjunction with Communications and Public Affairs Office and broadcast throughout the Gila River Indian Community on GRIC's social media outlets and on Gila River Broadcasting Corp.

 GRTV NEWS FEATURE STORIES